hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 3191

-She said, “O chiefs, advice me in this matter of mine, for I would make no decision without your consent.”
+She said, “O chiefs, advise me in this matter of mine, for I would make no decision without your consent.”

 # 3192